mcordova47/elm-docs-preview/README.md

 *This was an experiment and won't be published for use.*

-Use [ChristophP/elm-docs-preview](https://github.com/ChristophP/elm-docs-preview) for this purpose instead.
+Use [ChristophP/elm-docs-preview](https://github.com/ChristophP/elm-docs-preview) for this purpose instead, which I didn't notice until after committing this.

 ## Usage